 requirements apply to 87200 (e.g., city councilmembers, members of boards of supervisors, planning commissioners, etc.).
-These must publicly identify the economic interest that creates a of interest and leave the room before a discussion or vote takes place at a public meeting.
+These must publicly identify the economic interest that creates a of interest and leave the room before a discussion of interest and leave the room before a discussic or vote takes place at a public meeting.
 For more information, consult Government Code Section 87105, Regulation 18707, and the Guide to Recognizing of Interest at www.fppc.ca.gov.